 About the Centre for Criminal Law Studies

-Pursuant to its research mandate, the Centre started The Criminal Law Blog last year.
+Pursuant to its research mandate, the Centre started The Criminal Law Blog in September 2018.
 The Blog has featured significant posts from legal practitioners, leading academicians, and students.
-Notably, we received submissions from a Greek judge and an American private investigator.
-We now invite submission from students, academicians, law practitioners, and every criminal law enthusiasts.
+Notably, they received submissions from a Greek judge and an American private investigator.
+They now invite submission from students, academicians, law practitioners, and every criminal law enthusiasts.

-We welcome all articles having their connections with the criminal law, specially contemporary developments and novel ideas.
+They welcome articles which focus on or have an interplay with criminal law, especially contemporary developments and novel ideas.
 This includes articles on:

 - Domestic Criminal Law [Substantive and Procedural]